Guide to Affordable Master’s and Doctorate Psychology Programs

 A career as a school psychologist is both rewarding and challenging.
 Workload due to high demand of school psychologists with low numbers of applicants leaves many professionals in the field overworked and scattered among multiple schools.
 Addressing new technology issues, pressure from assessment testing, and budget cuts in school funding also add to the challenge of practicing school psychology.
 Overall, however, most school psychologists love their careers and find that navigating through the challenges is ultimately worth the reward of helping students overcome obstacles to achieve success in learning both at school, at home, and in their communities.

 Working in a school as a school psychologist requires a graduate school education.
 A school psychologist has a diversified portfolio of educational instruction.
 An undergraduate bachelor’s degree, followed by completion of a master’s degree program is the first step towards a career in school psychology.
 Most people then continue their education with a specialist degree or doctorate degree.
-A masters specialist degree is the minimum degree accepted for certification requirements to enable the graduate to be able to work as a school psychologist.
+A master’s specialist degree is the minimum degree accepted for certification requirements to enable the graduate to be able to work as a school psychologist.
 These degree programs last about 3 years with an experience-building internship built into the program.
 A doctorate degree usually requires 5-6 years commitment time.
-See our list of most affordable U.S. school psychology masters degree programs for more information.
+See our list of most affordable U.S. school psychology graduate programs and resources for more information.

 Social psychology is the study of individuals and groups in interpersonal relationships and how personal reactions (thought, feeling and behavior) are influenced by the presence of others (physical or imagined).
 The data discoveries from this field of study is used to benefit larger-scale social problems that affect all of society.
 A few social problem examples that the science of social psychology helps examine and minimize include prejudice/discrimination, substance abuse, general crime, technology/social media controversy, judicial system concerns, ecological/environmental issues, and family, school, and workplace breakdown.